vippsas/vipps-login-api/versions/2.0/vipps-login-api.md

 }
 ```

-#####  OpenID Connect Userinfo
+#####  Userinfo

-This endpoint returns the payload of the ID Token, including the idTokenExtra values, of the provided OAuth 2.0 access token.
+This endpoint returns the payload with the information that the user has consented to share, which is provided in
+the OAuth 2.0 access token.
 You can learn more at the [OIDC Standard](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

 **Request**